 The bottom line is that a non-specific word choice is unclear.
 It’s a barrier to good communication.
 You can immediately improve most sentences by making them more clear.

-My secret sauce for writing that gets results is Jarvis (AI Writer).
+My secret sauce for writing that gets results is Jasper (AI Writer formerly known as Jarvis).

 Yes, it still takes your skill and guidance, but it’s hands-down the best way to quickly scale your writing production and improve your results.
-Jarvis helps you write emails, essays, papers, reports, articles, even books.
-Click on the image below to check out what Jarvis can do for you!
+Jasper helps you write emails, essays, papers, reports, articles, even books.
+Click on the image below to check out what Jasper can do for you!

 For more articles on writing, read these blog posts next:

-- How To Write Jarvis/Conversion.ai Blog Posts (7 Best Tips)
+- How To Write Jasper/Jarvis Blog Posts (7 Best Tips)

 - Stephen King Twitter (9 Things You Need To Know)

 - Is Medium Worth It?
 (SOLVED for Readers and Writers)